MD-CWI/afivo-streamer/documentation/simulations.md

 3. For each produced photon, add the coordinate of the cell center to the list
 \f$L_{src}\f$ of photons.

-Some additional remarks: In principle the number of photons N can be chosen adaptively, for example to create discrete ‘super-photons’ with a given weight.
+Some additional remarks: In principle the number of photons \f$N\f$ can be chosen adaptively, for example to create discrete ‘super-photons’ with a given weight.
 It is also possible to assign different weights to different photons by modifying the above procedure, see section 11.3.4.